Azure/azure-sdk/docs/policies/reviewprocess.md

 6. If the client library is already prototyped, the proposed distribution (for example, DLL files for .NET, or JAR files for Java)
 7. If the client library already GAed in the past, and this review is for additional APIs, the diff between the old API and new API.

+## Requesting a meeting with the board

+To request a review:

+1. [Submit an issue](https://github.com/Azure/azure-sdk/issues/new/choose) to the [Architecture Board].
+If the service is pre-release and not yet publicly disclosed, use the private repository([azure-sdk-pr](https://github.com/Azure/azure-sdk-pr)).
+After creating the issue, email the [Architecture Board](mailto:adparch@microsoft.com) to communicate specific requests such as scheduling, invite lists, etc.
+    - Ensure you provide all information (or direct links to the information) for ease of review.
+    - If this is an API review, ensure that API listings are published for review at lease 5 working days before the meeting with the board, allowing time for reviews and comments.
+2. A review with the entire review board will be scheduled.
+3. After the review is completed, the architecture board will publish recommendations.

 ## API Listings

 During API reviews, we look at API usage samples (as discussed above) and a detailed API listing.
 You can see an example of such listing [here](https://github.com/Azure/azure-sdk/blob/master/docs/dotnet/APIListingExample.md).